 It’s more important to get picky when looking for the best private student loans.
 Each lender has its own formula for setting rates, and advertised rates don’t always reflect what a lender will offer you.
-It’s important to comparison shop to find the best private student loan rates you can.
+It’s important to comparison shop to find your best private student loan rates.

 You could save even more by seeking a student loan from a bank or lender with whom you already have a relationship.
 Citizens Bank offers a 0.25% percentage point loyalty discount for borrowers with an existing account, for instance.

 2. Sign up for automatic payments

 On top of loyalty discounts, some lenders will provide you with a rate discount for making on-time payments.
 One of the most common ways to reduce a student loan interest rate is to sign up for automatic payments.